-No, there were no legal online stores selling cannabis back in the early 1970s.
+No, there were no legal stores from where you could buy hash online or other drugs online back in the early 1970s.
 But, even if it was sold on an illegal black market, it still counts.
-The sale was made by students at Stanford University.
-They used their ARPANET accounts to get in touch with students from the Massachusetts Institute of Technology, only to settle on a cannabis sale.
+Students at Stanford University made the sale.
+They used their ARPANET accounts to contact Massachusetts Institute of Technology students, only to settle on a cannabis sale.

 5. Legal Cannabis sale could generate billions in tax revenue.